maxmarcon/shopping-list-app-yew/README.md

 ## Yew learning project

-Hint: it's a shopping list.
+Spoiler: it's a shopping list.

 ### To run: